TeamPete/SleeperProject/README.md

 As I've described briefly before, Databricks is an integrated analytics platform that simplifies big data and AI workloads.
 It provides an environment for data professionals to collaborate and perform tasks, such as ingestion, transformation, and analysis.

 #### Storage Account (ADLS)
 A data lake is best used for structure and unstructured data and allows for diverse formats, such as files, images, videos, and more.
 Azure provides a data lake that is created when setting up a storage account in the Azure portal.
+Upon set-up, we created our raw, processed, and presentation containers.
 Within our Databricks workspace, we will be accessing data stored in this data lake.

 #### Service Principal
 The service principal is the entity that accesses certain Azure resources.
 Using a service principal is ideal for organizations/projects dealing with classified or confidential data as it is more secure and provides granular permissions through role-based access control.
+When configuring our data lake in the Azure portal, we assigned the "Storage Blob Data Contributor" role to our Service Principal.
+This role grants read, write, and delete access to Azure Storage blob containers and data, including the raw, processed, and presentation containers we created.
 While fantasy football data doesn't require such an authentication method, I personally want to emulate working within an environment that deals with secure data.

 #### Key Vault
 Azure Key Vault securely stores and manages sensitive information, such as secrets, keys, and certificates.
 This is where the credentials to our service principal will be found.
-Our databricks workspace will access the key vault to retrieve the credentials needed to authenticate the Service Principal, which enables access to the fantasy football data in our data lake.
+Our Databricks workspace will access the key vault to retrieve the credentials needed to authenticate the Service Principal, which enables access to the fantasy football data in our data lake.

 Here is a relationship diagram of all the resources in our scenario (also created using [Lucidchart](https://www.lucidchart.com)):
 ![Azure Resource Relationship Diagram for Sleeper Project](https://github.com/user-attachments/assets/b00456f8-7d87-48ae-8bf1-d5d5452bc20d)